dipeshm01/NederlandseTaal/003-verb.md

     > Dit feest is om 'goed over kwaad' te vieren
     > This festival is to celebrate 'good over evil'

-- dichtdoen - close
-    > ten slotte moet je de deur dichtdoen
-    > finally you have to close the door
-- delen - share
-    > U heeft een account bij Smulweb, een website waar mensen recepten met elkaar delen.
-    > You have an account with Smulweb, a website where people share recipes with each other.
 - verget - forget
     > Zal u drie dingen niet vergeten
     > Will you not forget the three things.